 WHAT COMES WITH MY RENTAL?

 All horses come with the tack necessary to ride western style: western saddle, bridle, halter and lead rope, pad, and blanket.
-We do NOT supply pack saddles, curry combs, wide stirrups, rifle scabbards, saddle panniers, high-lines, breast collars or any additional specialty items.
+We do NOT supply pack saddles, wide stirrups, rifle scabbards, saddle panniers, high-lines, breast collars, water buckets, feed buckets, horse brushes or any additional specialty items.
 These items are the responsibility of the RENTOR, should they be needed.
 Hay and grain are available for purchase, and will be brought upon delivery of your horses.
+If you purchase feed from an outside source, you MUST show proof of feed.
 NO refunds will be issued for any unused hay or grain.

 |Sweet-Mix Grain||$15 per bag*|

 Sombrero Ranches, Inc. will deliver and pickup your horses one time, included in your rental fee.
-Additional delivery, pickup or exchanges will be charged at a rate of $4 per loaded mile, and automatically withheld from your deposit.
-Horses that are delivered at a distance greater than FIFTY miles from our nearest horse camp will be charged a fee of $4 per loaded mile, one-way charge only.
+Additional delivery, pickup or exchanges will be charged and automatically withheld from your deposit.
+Please see our delivery locations and price list.
 We do NOT guarantee a delivery before 11:00 a.m., and should you require the horses earlier than 11 a.m., please plan to arrive the day before to receive your horses.
 If you pick up your horses, we offer more flexibility with timing, and we will schedule your pickup time with the submission of your contract.
 Please note that Sombrero Ranches, Inc. acknowledges that weather, travel, and horse related occurrences happen, and renters could wait up to twelve hours for pickup and delivery of rental horses.